Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

 Both brushes operate in a simple Daily Clean mode without any other options being offered.
 If you have sore, bleeding or infected gums, or suffer from sensitive teeth, then neither of these models is a good choice.

-Much is made, in Oral B electric toothbrush comparison reviews, of the fact that one device has a more powerful motor.
+Much is made, in Oral B electric toothbrush comparison reviews, of one device having a more powerful motor.
 However, in practice, unless you examine the two brushes side by side, you won’t even notice this difference.

-The number of movements per minute are the same, and in terms of cleaning efficiency and plaque removal, both have comparable performance.
+The number of movements per minute are the same.
+In terms of cleaning efficiency and plaque removal, both have comparable performance.

 Is there a difference in cleaning efficiency?